robfatland/runawaytrain/README.md

             - Consequently the Lambda must delete Roles that federated users assume.
             - **Do not** wholesale delete all IAM Roles in the account as many are used by AWS services
             - Delete only Roles that Users are assuming
-            - 'f any Federated User can assume a Role: You must delete that Role' (to stop the train)
+            - 'If any Federated User can assume a Role: You must delete that Role to stop the train'
             - [Boto3 reference on listing Roles / Tags](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/iam/client/list_role_tags.html)
         - A Lambda can assume a Role with permission to take action in sub-accounts
             - This is the **One Lambda** concept (in the Management/Security (M/S) account)